SamiIonesi/DataStructure-Algorithms/README.md

   - Graphs
   - Hash Tables

+One of the important things is that logical data structures actually use the physical data structure to build them.

 Next, I will present each data structure separately and what are their functions and benefits.